joe-crick/pure-css-components-tabs/readme.md

 // Pass in a selector to the base node for the tabs you want to work with const myTabs = Tabs('.accordion');

-// Set the active tab - sets the active tab using a zero-based index. myTabs.setActiveTab(1);
+// Set the active tab using a zero-based index. myTabs.setActiveTab(1);

 ```